justmarkham/kaggle-allstate/allstate-paper.md

 4. For predicting who would change, I began with logistic regression on the training set and created a 5-fold cross-validation framework to predict test set accuracy.
 I also tried random forests, but stuck with logistic regression for the time being because it ran much quicker and thus allowed me to iterate much more quickly through different models.

 5. My prediction accuracy (of which customers would change) barely increased over the null error rate, regardless of which features I included in the model.
 Therefore, I decided to instead optimize my model for precision and set a high threshold for predicting change.
 In other words, I would only be predicting change for a very small number of customers, but I would be highly confident that those customers would change.
-I created a new 5-fold cross-validation framework to calculate precision of my "change" predictions, and managed to get 80% precision.
+I created a new 5-fold cross-validation framework to calculate precision of my "change" predictions, and managed to get 91% precision.
 I then tested this method by predicting change for the test set, changing my baseline predictions for that small number of customers to "9999999" (definitely incorrect), and then see how my public leaderboard score was affected.
 It appeared that this method was about 75% accurate on the test set, which validated this approach.

+6. I repeated step #5 of the model building process using random forests instead of logistic regression, to see if that would improve my precision.
+I again created a 5-fold cross-validation framework and set a high threshold for predicting change by examining the fraction of out-of-bag "votes" that predicted change.
+Despite some effort at tuning the model, I was not able to improve upon the results from logistic regression.

-6. I moved on to the second stage of model building, namely predicting the new set of options for those customers who I'm predicting will change from their last quote.
+7. I moved on to the second stage of model building, namely predicting the new set of options for those customers who I'm predicting will change from their last quote.
 As discussed in data exploration #2, I had decided to predict each option individually, rather than try to predict the set of options as a whole.
 Since most of the 7 options have more than 2 classes, I explored different R packages for multinomial classification.
 I first considered the `mlogit` and `mnlogit` packages, but found the documentation confusing.
 I tried using the `glmnet` package for regularized multinomial classification, but it took an exceptionally long time to run.
 I ended up using both random forests (from the `randomForest` package) and the multinom function (from the `nnet` package), both of which ran relatively quickly.

-7. During the multinomial classification process, I tried two different approaches.
-To contrast the approaches, we can use the "A" option as an example.
-For approach #1, I tried to predict A (for each customer) by giving the model every feature other than A in that customer's final quote.
-That approach only produced 70%-80% accuracy on the training set (across each of the 7 options).
-For approach #2, I gave the model the same features as approach #1 but also gave it "current A" as a feature, and asked it to predict "final A".
+8. During the multinomial classification process, I tried three different approaches.
+To explain the approaches, we can use the "A" option as an example:
+	* For approach #1, I tried to predict A (for each customer) by giving the model every feature other than A in that customer's final quote.
+That approach only produced 60%-80% accuracy on the training set (across each of the 7 options), making this approach too inaccurate to be useful.
+	* For approach #2, I gave the model the same features as approach #1 but also gave it "current A" as a feature, and asked it to predict "final A".
 The training set accuracy for approach #2 rose significantly, but only because the model simply predicted "final A" to be equal to "current A" 99.9% of the time, making it a useless model.

-8. To be continued...
+	* For approach #3, I revised approach #2 by only training the model on the subset of data for which change was predicted.
+Unfortunately, this approach performed no better than approach #1.

 ## Ideas for improving the models

 These are rough notes for myself about things I haven't yet tried.
 If I had unlimited time, I'd try all of them!
 For the final paper, I'll move the things I actually did to the section above.

-1. Use a new approach for multinomial classification that is essentially a hybrid of "approach #1" and "approach #2".

-2. For multinomial classification, use "approach #2" but only train the model on the subset of the data where I am already predicting change.
-(Possibly also lower the threshold for predicting change.)

-3. For multinomial classification, tune random forests using variable selection, increase ntree, and reduce mtry.

-4. For predicting changed, try random forests but set a high threshold by examining the votes.

-5. Impute missing values for location - using state? using rfImpute? using na.action=na.roughfix or na.action=na.omit for random forests?

-6. Try `rpart` package instead of `randomForest` package (takes care of NA values automatically)
+1. Among records where change is predicted (and plan is rare?), try manually fixing them.

+2. Experiment with interactions that make sense (to improve change prediction)

+3. Feature selection using the `relaimpo` and `bestglm` packages

-7. Use the quote before the last quote as a set of additional features (A through G, day, time, cost)
+4. Use the quote before the last quote as a set of additional features (A through G, day, time, cost)

-8. Experiment with interactions that make sense

-9. Feature selection using the `relaimpo` and `bestglm` packages
+5. Further tuning of randomForest for predicting change (variable selection, ntree, mtry)

-10. Predict change using a bunch of models and then average the results
+6. Predict change using a bunch of models and then average the results

-11. When predicting change, instead of using a high cutoff and then only predicting new values for those customers, instead pass the "change probability" as a feature to the next model.
+7. When predicting change, instead of using a high cutoff and then only predicting new values for those customers, instead pass the "change probability" as a feature to the next model.

-12. Come up with a better way to take advantage of interactions and dependencies between options.
+8. Come up with a better way to take advantage of interactions and dependencies between options.

-13. Come up with more ways of incorporating the not-final-quote data.
+9. Come up with more ways of incorporating the not-final-quote data.

-14. Truncate the training set to match the test set distribution.
+10. Truncate the training set to match the test set distribution.

-15. Clustering, then predict separately for clusters?
+11. Clustering, then predict separately for clusters?

-16. PCA?
+12. PCA?

 ## Results